Los Angeles Airport

 What lounges are at LAX?

 There are more than 20 lounges at Los Angeles International Airport.
 Below you’ll find a brief overview of some of the key lounges and what they have to offer.
-As with all lounge access, if you have any questions about eligibility, talk to your local Flight Centre Travel Expert.
+Lounge access is generally dependant on your flight class and your airline membership status, for more information on eligibility, talk to your Travel Expert.

-Inspired by contemporary Californian culture, the Qantas International Business Lounge is a stylish and luxurious place to await your flight.
-Features include a communal fireplace, a central glass atrium which floods the lounge with natural light, as well as Neil Perry-designed menus which put a local Californian-tasting spin on Qantas signature favourites.
-There’s a cocktail bar, from which you can choose signature cocktails or premium wines, and in true Australian style there’s a barista who can make you a coffee of your choice.
-The lounge also includes a play room filled with toys for kids, 16 shower suites with Aurora Spa amenities, loads of places to plug in and do some work – even chairs that are comfortable enough for taking a nap.
+Inspired by contemporary Californian culture, the Qantas Los Angeles First Lounge is a stylish and luxurious place to await your flight.
+Features include a 48-foot-long bar, Tai Ping wool carpets all the way from Hong Kong and Californian Knoll furniture.
+Enjoy signature cocktails or premium wines, and in true Australian style there’s a barista who can make you a coffee of your choice.
+The lounge also offers guests a menu from Neil Perry and relaxing Aurora Spa facilities.

 Note: if you’re wishing to work, wall sockets take US plugs only and there are no USB points.
 Keep that adaptor in your hand luggage.